 The challenge name (e. g.
 Design Thinking) is the unique challenge title.

 Each challenge family comes with a core competence that is trained with each challenge of this family.

 No results found.

-I can apply learning techniques and communication tools.
+I can use learning and communication techniques.

 No results found.